Algarve-Tourist.com

 If you are planning a family vacation, it is wise to jet out to Albufeira from May to July when the temperatures start to warm and any rain clears.

-The waterparks, high ropes activity centre and Zoo Marine all start their peak season hours from May onwards.
-Family-friendly restaurants and accommodation options are more varied and the beaches are safe and attended.
+The waterparks, high-ropes activity centre and Zoomarine all start their peak season hours from May onwards.
+Family-friendly restaurants and accommodation options are more varied, and the beaches are safe and attended.

-The families and partygoers have gone home, the weather is still warm and the days are long enough to relax.
+The families and partygoers have gone home, the weather is still warm, and the days are long enough to relax.
 Albufeira is a good option for autumn sun and sunbathing on the main beaches is still comfortable without the sweltering heat.

 If you can't find accommodation in Albufeira during peak season, the Algarve offers many excellent alternatives.
 Lagos, with its stunning cliffs and historic center, provides a perfect blend of beaches and culture.
 Carvoeiro offers a more relaxed atmosphere with beautiful cove beaches, while Tavira in the eastern Algarve features authentic Portuguese charm with its traditional architecture and island beaches.
 Vilamoura attracts visitors with its upscale marina and golf courses, and Praia da Rocha boasts a wide golden beach with dramatic rock formations.